 # Keep it in a safe room on moving day

-The day you must leave the old house, while the moving company does its work carrying the boxes and furniture, you keep the cat safe in a closed room, where it has food, water, and its litter box, as well like a toy you trust.
+The day you must leave the old house, while the moving company does its work carrying the boxes and furniture, you keep the cat safe in a closed room, where it has food, water, and its litter box, as well as a toy you trust.

 The main reason is that the front door will likely stay open for a long time while cargo trips are being made, and the cat can get away without you noticing.
 Another reason to take into account is that the cat is over-stressed by seeing so much movement at home.
 Put a sign on that room’s door saying do not open so that the movers or friends who are helping take it into account.